Should I Hire an Attorney to Seek Compassionate Release?

 After the compassionate release petition has been filed with the Bureau, we will monitor the progress of your request.
 This is often a highly frustrating time as the Bureau is notoriously slow and haphazard in its review of such petitions.
 To keep the petition on track, we will stay in contact with the Central Office Reduction in Sentence (RIS) Coordinator.

 In the course of most compassionate release applications there will come a time when intervention is required.
-In addition to drafting an expert compassionate release petition, knowing when and how to intervene is largely a product of our extensive experience with such matters.
+In addition to drafting a compelling compassionate release petition, knowing when and how to intervene is largely a product of our extensive experience with such matters.
 Depending on the circumstances, we will contact specific Bureau officials to motivate them to render a decision in an expedited manner.
 We may also petition the Attorney General, along with Congressmen, Senators, and select, connected criminal justice nonprofits in an effort to convince them to use their political sway to motivate the Bureau of Prisons to grant your compassionate release petition.

 Review of Bureau Decision and Reentry Assistance